BabylonJS/Documentation/content/How_To/mesh/transforms/rotation.md

 4. In which order are they applied?

-The first two are easy to answer since the center of rotation is the local origin of the mesh and rotations are always counter clockwise when looking in the positive direction of the stated axis.
+The first two are easy to answer since, on creation, the center of rotation is the local origin of the mesh and rotations are always counter clockwise when looking in the positive direction of the stated axis.

 The answer to 4 depends on 3 and in Babylon.js the rotation frame of reference is in the local space of the mesh being rotated.
 It makes no difference which one of the following four sets of code you use the resulting orientation will always be the same.